AwalaApp/specs/README.md

 - [RS-007 (PoHTTP)](rs007-pohttp.md): Parcel delivery over HTTP.
 An alternative to PoSocket, to lower the barrier to adopt Relaynet.
 - [RS-009 (PogRPC)](rs009-pogrpc.md): Parcel delivery over gRPC.
 Another alternative to PoSocket, to lower the barrier to adopt Relaynet.

+Other specs:

-Finally, [RS-010](rs010-pdn-browser.md) defines a JavaScript interface that browsers or browser extensions can expose to make it easier and safer for client-side apps to send and receive parcels.
+- [RS-010](rs010-pdn-browser.md) defines a JavaScript interface that browsers or browser extensions can expose to make it easier and safer for client-side apps to send and receive parcels.
+- [RS-011 (AsyncRPC)](rs011-asyncrpc.md) defines a service that encapsulates RPCs in Relaynet messages.
+Only meant as a steppingstone until the actual service supports Relaynet.
+- [RS-013 (PubSub)](rs013-pubsub.md) adds support for the [Publish-Subscribe pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) in Relaynet.